const-void/DOOM-fire-zig/README.md

 EDIT: Now tested on Artix Linux - links against libc to get the size of the TTY.

+This means that the program does rely on libc, this shouldn't be a problem.

 ```
 $ git clone https://github.com/const-void/DOOM-fire-zig/